-The proposal seeks to encourage non-car transport and minimise impacts on existing traffic and parking arrangements by implementing the following measures:
+The revised proposal, and in particular the reduced capacity of the Armoury and change of use of Constables Cottage will ensure that all parking is capable of being accommodated on site.
+Notwithstanding this, the proposal will continue to encourage non-car transport and minimise impacts on existing traffic and parking arrangements by implementing the following measures:

-- Maximising the car parking the site can currently accommodate without any unnecessary works, - Providing a "constrained" parking provision that discourages car driving and encourages the use of alternative transport modes.
-Event organisers will be recommended to offer their guest mini-bus services and promote the public transportation services of Ferry and Bus.
+- Maximising the car parking the site can currently accommodate without any unnecessary works, - Providing a 'constrained' parking provision that discourages car driving and encourages the use of alternative transport modes.
+Event organisers will be recommended to offer their guest minibus services and promote the public transportation services of Ferry and Bus.
 Additionally, guest will be recommended to car pool, further promoting designated drivers and taxi services (including private driver services such as Uber).
 Large Groups will be recommended to utilise larger coach transport.
-Presently large coach transport enters and exits via the Military Road, although if considered of interest to NPWS, exiting via Lighthouse Road will be investigated pending assessment of gradients and turning circle.

-- Preparing a Parking Plan of Management prior to the commencement of works. - Providing overflow kerbside parking on the access road to the north of the Gap Bluff precinct.
-Due to the 6.0 metre width of this road, on occasions that it is used for overflow parking, it is recommended that the road is managed to be temporarily one-way northbound to optimise traffic flow. - Access to the Gap Bluff precinct will continue as currently occurs.
-In this regard, coaches enter via the southern primary access with Military Road, unload passengers in front of the Armoury and turn within the hardstand area adjacent to the Armoury building to exit via the main access.
-Accordingly, this area needs to remain clear of parked cars. - The future operator of the function centres will provide a service whereby they would arrange with a coach/bus operator to service a function or event, promoted verbally and via their website and collateral. - Constables Cottage will provide a shuttle bus service during peak periods to transport patrons between the café / restaurant and the Watsons Bay car parks, ferry terminal and the Military Road bus terminus.
-This service would also connect to additional parking opportunities elsewhere, such as the 37 space car park at the intersection of Military Road with Cliff Street.
+Presently large coach transport enters and exits via the Military Road. - Preparing a Parking Plan of Management prior to the commencement of works. - Providing overflow kerbside parking (for approximately 30 cars) on the access road to the north of the hardstand area which leads towards the access road to the naval base.
+On occasions that it is used for overflow parking, it is recommended that the road is managed to be temporarily one-way southbound to optimise traffic flow. - Access to the Gap Bluff precinct for coaches and buses will continue as currently occurs.
+In this regard, coaches enter via the southern primary access with Military Road, unload passengers in front of the Armoury and turn within the hardstand area adjacent to the Armoury building to exit via the main access. - Under the revised proposal, all arrival trips (other than coaches / busses) will be via the Lighthouse Road access, with vehicles exiting the site via the Military Road access.
+This will avoid potential congestion on the main access road at Military Road. - The future operator of the function centres will provide a service whereby they would arrange with a coach/bus operator to service a function or event, promoted verbally and via their website and collateral. - Whilst the shuttle bus is no longer required for Constables Cottage, a shuttle bus service will be used to increase accessibility between the function centre, Watsons Bay ferry terminal, Military Road bus terminal and identified locations located approximately 2km from the centre along Military Road during peak periods.

-4.3 Waste management
+4.3 Waste Management

-4.3.1 Waste management arrangements
+4.3.1 Waste Management Arrangements